Muitsu/flutter_securemetric/README.md

 > Once the fingerprint scanner is connected, if the system detects that the device is running in **USB debugging mode (wired debugging)**, the scanner will be **automatically disconnected** to prevent unauthorized access or tampering during development.
 >
 > This is a security feature and applies when connecting via `connectFPScanner()`.
 Ensure USB debugging is disabled for production environments.
+## ⚠️ Important Note About License & App ID

+The license key used for initializing the SDK is **tied to the `app_id`** (application ID / package name) of your app.

+- ✅ **Make sure the license was generated specifically for your app's package name.**
+- ❌ **If you attempt to use a license purchased or generated for a different `app_id`, the fingerprint functionality will not work.**

+This restriction is enforced by the SDK provider to ensure license integrity and prevent unauthorized usage across different applications.

 ## Installation